deep-storage/docs/README.md

 * Simple to use observable state management
 * Optimised for use with React
 * No global state
+* Simple way to manage shared state with or without a fully fledged flux pattern

 ## The gist of Deep Storage